Philip Kamin: Career

 Kamin has "published over 90 books, including 40 in music, plus novels, non fiction, trade paperbacks and coffee table books in a variety of subjects."

-In addition to Genesis, Kamin has worked with The Rolling Stones, Mick Jagger, Paul McCartney & Wings, Bob Dylan, Led Zeppelin, Pink Floyd, The Who, Peter Gabriel, Phil Collins, YES, The Clash, AC/DC, Rush, King Crimson, Bill Bruford, Van Halen, Roxy Music, Black Sabbath, The Cars and John Belushi/Dan Ackroyd, just to name a few.
+In addition to Genesis, Kamin has worked with The Rolling Stones, Mick Jagger, Paul McCartney & Wings, Bob Dylan, Led Zeppelin, Pink Floyd, The Who, Peter Gabriel, Phil Collins, YES, The Clash, AC/DC, Rush, King Crimson, Bill Bruford, Van Halen, Roxy Music, Black Sabbath, The Cars, John Belushi, and Dan Aykroyd, just to name a few.
 Kamin did his last shoot in May 1985 for Madonna.
 Philip’s work received such critical acclaim that he formed a publishing company in 1982, producing full-color 128 page books documenting the tours of many of the above-mentioned groups.
 These books were sold across Canada, the U.S., England, Australia, France, Germany, the rest of Europe and Japan.

-The key to his success was an exceedingly quick turn-around time.
-Philip would have a book released while the band was still on tour, giving fans the absolute latest stories, interviews, pictures and new images of the act.
-He repeated the formula was with the fashion, entertainment and sports books.
+The key to his success was a quick turn-around time.
+Philip would have a book released while the band was still on tour, giving fans the latest stories, interviews, pictures and new images of the act.
+He repeated the formula with the fashion, entertainment and sports books.
 Philip Kamin Publishing Inc. has produced over 40 music titles, selling between 35,000 and 150,000 copies each worldwide.
 This led Kamin Publishing to produce other books on fashion, entertainment, the Royals, movie stars, health, sports and fictional books, including romance and action-adventure novels.
 These books were distributed by top publishing houses, including McGraw-Hill, Barrons, St. Martin’s Press, MacMillan, Prentice Hall, Random House, Hal Leonard Music Publishing, New American Library, Sidgwick & Jackson, Virgin Publishing Group, New English Library, Methuen, McClellend & Stewart, CBC Publishing, Optimum Internationales, General Publishing, Berkley, Harper Collins, and Shinko.
 Accumulated sales have totaled over 2,500,000 copies with a retail value of over $25,000,000.

 Philip Kamin’s work has appeared on record album covers, earning him his gold record awards.
 His photographs have also appeared on video jackets, tour programs, publicity photos and ad campaigns, as well as posters, clocks, cards, coasters, watches, etc.